-- 1. Select View> Library Browser or press Ctrl + L to open the Library Browser. - 2.
-Right-click on the User Catalog 'folder and select New> Material from the contextual menu to open the Define Material dialog.

-3. Give the new material a short, descriptive Name.
+- 1. Select View> Library Browser 🔟 or press Ctrl + L to open the Library Browser. - 2.
+Right-click on the User Catalog and select New> Material 1 from the contextual menu. - 3.
+In the Define Material dialog, give the new material a short, descriptive Name.

-On the Texture panel, click the Browse button to open the Select Texture File dialog, where you can choose an image file saved on your computer to be the new material's texture.
+4. On the TEXTURE panel, click the Browse button to open the Select Texture File dialog, where you can choose an image file saved on your computer to be the new material's texture.